Alex-q-z/alex-q-z.github.io/_pages/about.md

 ## News
 **[May 2020]** Our DDS paper Server-Driven Video Streaming for Deep Learning Inference has been accepted and is to appear in **SIGCOMM 2020**.
 This summer I will continue to develop an integrated video analytics platform based on my learning from the DDS project.

-**[Oct 2019]** I start to work with Prof. Junchen Jiang at UChicago CS as an undergraduate research assistant on computer networked systems and video analytics.

 **[Jun 2019]** This summer I'll be a student researcher at Argonne National Laboratory, working with Dr. Mark Hereld at the Mathematics and Computer Science (MCS) Division.
 I will be contributing to the project LightningBug: Mass Digitization of Pinned Insect Specimens.

 ## Publications